 Using drivers with objectives

+Drivers can be used alongside objectives, functioning as secondary prioritization criteria.
 For example, while your main objective may be to expand into a new market segment, you could use drivers like satisfier and delighter to indicate which features are tablestakes and which are innovative/unexpected.

 You might also use a driver to represent something core to the way you differentiate in the market, or something near and dear to your team's product principles.
 An example would be a UX magic driver that keeps the team focused on shipping features most likely to delight — especially important when you're up against clunky competitors.